 The Horse must walk backwards in a straight line, with the legs being lifted and set down in diagonal pairs.
-The Horse must remain on the bit, straight and not evade or resist the contact, the poll should remain the highest point.
+The Horse must remain on the bit, be straight in the body, not evade or resist the contact, and the poll should remain the highest point.